Detegr/openRBRVR/README.md

 In `Plugins/openRBRVR.ini` you can change the following values:

+- `superSampling` supersampling setting for the HMD.
+I'm running this at 2.0 with no problems (SteamVR SS 100%).
+The default is 1.0
 - `menuSize` the size of the rendered 2D plane when menus are visible.
 The default is 1.0
 - `overlaySize` the size of the rendered 2D plane where the overlays are rendered while driving.
 The default is 1.0
-- `superSampling` supersampling setting for the HMD.
-I'm running this at 2.0 with no problems (SteamVR SS 100%).
-The default is 1.0
+- `overlayTranslateX` overlay (2D content) translation in the X direction
+- `overlayTranslateY` overlay (2D content) translation in the Y direction
+- `overlayTranslateZ` overlay (2D content) translation in the Z direction
+- `lockToHorizon` counters the car motion for the headset's pose so that the driver does not move with the car but the car moves around the driver's head.
+  Values 1, 2 and 3 are supported where 1 locks the roll axis, 2 locks the
+  pitch axis and 3 locks both.
+- `debug` enable to see debug information on the screen

 With the desktop FoV, objects might disappear from your peripheral vision before they go out of frame.
 On some stages this is more apparent than others.
 This can be fixed either from the RSF launcher, NGPCarMenu, or runtime by using the PaceNote plugin (double click right mouse button to open up the menu).
-Values between 2.4-2.6 work fine for my wide FoV headset.
+Values between 2.3-2.6 work fine for my wide FoV headset.

 ### Overriding FoV with the RSF launcher